-- Plug the power cord into the projector and into a power outlet.
-Turn on the power outlet switch (where fitted).
-Check that the POWER indicator light on the projector lights orange after power has been applied. - Please use the original accessories (e.g. power cable) only with the device to avoid possible dangers such as electric shock and fire. - If Direct power on function is activated in the SYSTEM SETUP: Advanced menu, the projector will turn on automatically after the power cord has been connected and power has been applied.
-See "Direct power on" on page 51 for details. - Remove the lens cap.
+- Plug the power cord into the projector and into a wall socket.
+Turn on the wall socket switch (where fitted).
+Check that the POWER indicator light on the projector lights orange after power has been applied. - Remove the lens cap.
 If it is closed, it could become deformed due to the heat produced by the projection lamp. - Press () Power on the projector or remote control to start the projector.
 The POWER indicator light flashes green and stays green when the projector is on.